null

 • Small ongoing cost for acrylic-safe cleaning products

-• Best value for shaded, indoor or relocatable features
+• Best value for shaded, south-facing, indoor or relocatable features

 6